Vyral/joshua-holt/about.md

 <h1>My Family That I Love:</h1>

 <p>My wife Katie and daughter are my Big Why!
 As a family we enjoy cooking, watching baseball and visiting places throughout Wisconsin and Chicago.
-We are long-term residents of Stoughton where I am an ambassador with the Chamber of Commerce.
-I am also a Service Officer with the local American Legion Post in Stoughton.</p>
+We are long-term residents of Stoughton where I serve as the ambassador co-chair with the Chamber of Commerce.
+I am also a proud board member with the local American Legion Post 59 as the Service Officer.
+I also enjoy giving back to our local schools both in time volunteering in the classroom and sponsorship.</p>

 <div class="testimonial-image-container">
 <img src="/img/family.jpg" class="100">